Loyola University Chicago,

 Leadership and Service Award

-Cook County Bar Association Auxiliary Board Scholarship Recipient, 2003 and 2004
+Cook County Bar Association Auxiliary Board Scholar, 2003 and 2004

 University of Wisconsin-Madison,

-Graduate Degree, BAI Graduate School of Retail Banking, 2001
+Graduate Degree, BAI Graduate School of Retail Ban, 2001

 University of Wisconsin-Madison,

 Chicago Bar Association

 Cook County Bar Association

 Named a 2018 Notable Minority Lawyer by Crain's Chicago Business